 If you'd prefer a house and have a pretty flexible budget, check out the Grade II-listed Georgian townhouses on St Thomas’ Crescent.

 Jesmond: This is one of the most upmarket suburbs, boasting terraced period houses on leafy streets.
-Check out Akenside Terrace and Tankerville Terrace for five-bedroom houses with airy bay windows, high ceilings and elaborate cornices built in the 1880s.
+Check out Akenside Terrace and Tankerville Terrace for five-bedroom houses, built in the 1880s, with airy bay windows, high ceilings and elaborate cornices.

 Try the four-bedroom Victorian terraced homes with attractive bay windows on Springbank Road and Sandyford Road.
 Again, many larger properties, such as those on Starbeck Avenue, have been converted into flats.

 Heaton: This suburb is found to the north-east of the city centre and is more affordable than either Jesmond and Sandyford.